DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/README.md

 You can add these actions in two ways:

 * Add them to a test and specify its parameters manually.
-* You can record the major of on-page actions.
+* Record them using the recorder (see [Recording Tests](../../README.md).
+You can record most of the on-page actions.
 When you interact with a tested web page, TestCafe Studio automatically adds corresponding on-page actions with their necessary parameters to a test.

 ## Action Parameters

-The major of on-page actions has the **Element Selector** parameter that specifies a target element.
+Most of the on-page actions has the **Element Selector** parameter that specifies a target element.
 This parameter accepts a [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) function that returns a webpage element.

 When you interact with a webpage during recording, TestCafe Studio records test actions, automatically generates element selectors for them and adds the selectors to the **Element Selector** field.